 ~ Bridal Veil Falls - beautiful moderate snowshoe hike

 ~ Crystal Cascade - snowshoes may be needed

 ~ Diana's Baths - snowshoes typically needed on this easy hike

 ~ Sabbaday Falls - snowshoes may be needed

 ~ Swiftwater Falls (Bath) - very short walk

 ~ Big Falls - very short walk from the parking area

-If you have any questions about visiting these waterfalls or any others during winter, please contact us via email and we will may be able to provide more information.
-We should also be able to tell you the degree of difficulty involved in reaching a particular waterfall in winter, or what it may look like.
+If you have any questions about visiting these waterfalls or any others on this website during the winter season, please contact us via email and we will try to provide the most up-to-date information and trail conditions.
+We should also be able to tell you the degree of difficulty involved in reaching a particular waterfall in winter (some are just as easy as summer and some are near impossible), and perhaps what the falls may look like as well.

 About the Book

 Waterfall Gallery /